Advaita Vedanta and Non-Duality – What is Advaita Vedanta?

 The Fundamental Teaching of Advaita Vedanta: You Are That

 Our body and mind are obviously destined to die, but the Atman is immortal and eternal.
-Every fear is, in reality, a fear of death that arises from the inability to recognize our true nature as absolute consciousness.
+Every fear is, in reality, fear of death that arises from the inability to recognize our true nature as absolute consciousness.

 According to Advaita Vedanta, the universe was not created; it has always existed because there is not really a universe, but only names and forms of Brahman.
-The term Maya can be translated as “illusion,” “unreality,” or “magic,” and it is the name given to the “force” or “principle” that makes us perceive the world in a dual way when reality is non-dual.
+The term Maya can be translated as “illusion,” “unreality,” or “magic,” and it is the name given to the “force” or “principle” that makes us perceive the world in a dual way, when reality is non-dual.

 By recognizing the non-dual nature of existence and realizing our true identity as Brahman, we can transcend the limitations of the ego and experience a deep sense of unity and fulfillment.
 While the concepts of Advaita Vedanta may initially seem complex and abstract, they hold the potential to transform our understanding of ourselves and the world around us.